 Remote UX Research – Accessible & Efficient

 This new climate has also allowed us to focus on collecting data without speaking to users face to face.
 We have turned to platforms such as Hotjar to track our users’ movements on websites, as well as digital surveys to poll users.
-Using the logic-driven branching systems offered by platforms like SurveyMonkey & Typeform, UX’ers are able to route users whose qualifications didn’t meet our survey’s needs to a thank you screen while routing those that did further into the survey to collect more specific data.
-Developing a humanized & automated survey allows us to gather quantitative user research data from a wide audience.
+Using the logic-driven branching systems offered by platforms like SurveyMonkey and Typeform, UX designers are able to route users whose qualifications didn’t meet our survey’s needs to a thank you screen while routing those who did further into the survey to collect more specific data.
+Developing a humanized and automated survey allows us to gather quantitative user research data from a wide audience.